galtay/blog/_posts/2025-08-30-sutton-on-oak-at-rlc-2025.md

 * <span style="color: orange;">✔</span> Seems easy but can't be done until the rest are done
 * <span style="color: green;">✔</span> Seems done

 The rest of the talk goes into more technical details on these points with the majority of it focused on how the OaK system might go about creating and solving its own subproblems.
+It was refreshing to watch a researcher present a grand ambituous plan without relying on hype and being realistic about what parts need work.
 I've collected some of the references below, but there are more to be found in the talk.

 # References